xentu/xentu-engine/README.md

 Xentu requires Lua 5.4, Python 3.10 and GLEW to compile successfully.
 Currently Linux Mint ships with everything, although you may need to apt install `freeglut3`, `freeglut3-dev` and `libglew-dev`.

+## Python Support

+Python is a unique case in that it does not get statically linked during compile time.
+Due to this two additional binaries are compiled with a `_py` postfix.
+If you ship a game using Python on Windows, remember to also ship python310.dll with your game just in-case your players do not have it.

 <br />